 The right to rectify and update your personal data

 The accuracy of your personal data is important to us.
 You can rectify/update your personal data, including your address and contact details at any time.
-Please address requests to the Data Protection Officer.

 The right to request to have your personal data erased